 • Whether there is an associated neuromuscular condition (the patient has NMS)

 • The specific type of vertebral abnormality (the patient has congenital scoliosis)

-Dr. Feldman may simply recommend monitoring the curve to make sure it doesn’t worsen if the child has a small curve (less than 25 degrees) or if the child is almost fully-grown.
-Dr. Feldman will order x-rays taken every 6 months during the patient’s growing years, in order to monitor the progression of the curve.
+Our Spine Team may simply recommends monitoring the curve to make sure it doesn’t worsen if the child has a small curve (less than 25 degrees) or if the child is almost fully-grown.
+X-rays will be taken every 6 months during the patient’s growing years, in order to monitor the progression of the curve.
 Children may still participate in most sports and hobbies.
 Contrary to popular belief, the curve does not worsen with certain activities.

 Bracing has been used for generations to prevent mild to moderate cases of scoliosis from progressing.
 A brace is only effective in young patients with significant growth remaining.
 X-rays of the hands or the top of the pelvis can determine the amount of growth remaining.
 Once bracing begins, the brace often needs to be worn until growth is completed which is usually around age 14 in females and 16 in males.